kolzchut/srm-devops/README.md

 Helm charts specify the infrastructure components which are then deployed to different environments with different configurations.

-### Helm Charts

 Helm charts are under `helm/` directory, they are standard helm charts which can be tested locally using Minikube or any other Kubernetes cluster.

-Changes committed to `main` branch are synced using ArgoCD to the relevant cluster as defined [here](https://github.com/hasadna/hasadna-k8s/blob/master/apps/hasadna-argocd/values-hasadna.yaml)
+Changes committed to `main` branch are synced using ArgoCD to the relevant cluster/namespace as defined [here](https://github.com/hasadna/hasadna-k8s/blob/master/apps/hasadna-argocd/values-hasadna.yaml)

 Chart values are defined as helm value files inside the chart directory: